 1.5.4.
 Essex's scheme design incorporates the former and the other aspects of the additional advice note.
-There are currently no known major projects such as Cross Rail, Olympics, TIF projects, Thames Gateway projects etc. affecting Essex.
-This scheme has been designed to give flexibility in the delivery of such major projects, should they affect the county.
+Essex County Council fully supports the aims and objectives of the 'Superfast Broadband' roll-out.
+There are currently no other known major projects such as Olympics, TIF projects, Thames Gateway projects etc. affecting Essex at present.
+However, this scheme has been